jagotu/BACIL/thesis_text/thesis_text.md

 Traditionally, when implementing a programming language, achieving a high performance required a significant development effort and resulted in complicated codebases.

-While writing an interpreter for even a fairly complicated language is achievable for a single person interested in the topic, state-of-the-art optimizing compilers are usually created over several years by large teams of developers at the largest IT companies.
+While writing an interpreter for even a fairly complicated language is achievable for a single person interested in the topic (as proved by the abundance of language implementation theses avilable), state-of-the-art optimizing compilers are usually created over several years by large teams of developers at the largest IT companies.
 Not only was kickstarting such a project unthinkable for an individual but even introducing changes to an already existing project is far from simple.

-For example, Google's state-of-the-art JavaScript engine V8 currently has two different JIT compilers and its own internal bytecode.
+For example, as of 2022 Google's state-of-the-art JavaScript engine V8 has two different JIT compilers and its own internal bytecode.
 An experiment of adding a single new bytecode instruction to the project can mean several days of just orientating in the codebase.
+Google provides a [step-by-step tutorial for adding a new WebAssembly opcode to v8](https://v8.dev/docs/webassembly-opcode), which admits that a lot of platform-dependant work is necessary to get a proper implementation:

+> The steps required for other architectures are similar: add TurboFan machine operators, use the platform-dependent files for instruction selection, scheduling, code generation, assembler.

 As cybersecurity becomes a more important topic, another factor to consider is that creating manual optimizations in JITs is very prone to bugs which can have very grave security implications.
-Speculated assumptions of JIT compilers introduced whole new bug families including "type confusion".
+Speculated assumptions of JIT compilers introduced whole new bug families.
+As [Compile Your Own Type Confusions: Exploiting Logic Bugs in JavaScript JIT Engines](http://phrack.org/issues/70/9.html) says (emphasis added, footnotes stripped):

+> JavaScript JIT compilers are commonly implemented in C++ and as such are subject to the usual list of memory- and type-safety violations.
+These are not specific to JIT compilers and will thus not be discussed further.
+Instead, the focus will be put on bugs in the compiler which lead to incorrect machine code generation which can then be exploited to cause memory corruption.
+>
+> Besides bugs in the lowering phases which often result in rather classic vulnerabilities like integer overflows in the generated machine code, many interesting bugs come from the various optimizations.
+There have been bugs in bounds-check elimination, escape analysis, register allocation, and others. **Each optimization pass tends to yield its own kind of vulnerabilities.**

 Implementing a JIT that is not only performant but also secure is proving to be difficult even for state-of-the-art projects.

 These factors resulted in academic and hobby experimentation with programming languages being mostly stuck with low-performance simple interpreters.
 [Qualitative Assessment of Compiled, Interpreted and Hybrid Programming Languages](https://www.researchgate.net/publication/320665812_Qualitative_Assessment_of_Compiled_Interpreted_and_Hybrid_Programming_Languages) concludes that